Next workshop If you need the tech to explain it, you don't have a product RSVP now

-2.3.2 - Why Cutting Features Is a Design Skill in AI-Assisted Software Development
+2.3.2 - Why Cutting Features Is a Design Skill Most Builders Skip

 Choose the feature cut: say what stays central, what gets removed and why the product becomes stronger because of that cut.